Yes-Theory/yes-theory.github.io/README.md

 ## Event planing
 Awesome!
 Hosting a Yes Theory event is one of the best experiences you will ever make.
 To simplify your life we would like to support you with your planing.
 ## Where should I start?
-Maybe you already know the people then you could start with finding a date.
+Maybe you already know the people.
+If so you could start with finding a date.
 You can use the [tool Doodle](https://doodle.com/de/) (use the free version) to find a date which suits most of the people.
+Also don't forget the exact time.
+Waiting more than 2 hours in the cold may not be the seek discomfort you are looking for.
-If you don't know many people you might want to join a [group](#group) or a [groupchat](#groupchat) and use this as a base.
+If you don't know many people you might want to join a [group](#groups) or a [groupchat](#groupchats) and use this as a base.
 ## Find a meeting location
 Now that you have found a date and the Yes Fams you have to decide a location where you will meet.
 I recommend a HBF (main trainstation) or a big square.
 In cologne the big square between the Dom and the HBF is perfect for the first meet.
 ## Activities